 Weekly household costs in Scotland are roughly 20% lower than in London, and 10% cheaper than the UK as a whole.
 A recent survey named Dundee the cheapest city to live in the UK.
 The survey looked at things like the cost of accommodation and grocery shopping.

 It’s inexpensive to live here, so your money will go further - but you still need to budget.

-If you're living on a limited student income it's essential to budget appropriately.
+If you're living on a limited student income it's essential to budget.

-Listed below are some essential costs you'll need to consider before moving to Dundee.
-All costs listed below are estimates, and real costs could be slightly higher or lower than those stated.
-If you know you are getting into financial difficulty, please contact the advisory service
+We have listed some essential costs you'll need to consider before moving to Dundee.
+These are all estimates, and real costs could be slightly higher or lower than those stated.
+If you know you are getting into financial difficulty, please contact the advisory service.

 Rent will probably be the largest regular payment that you have to make out of your income and most landlords will want at least one month's rent and deposit in advance.

 There are a number of schemes available that are designed to lessen the impact of paying these bills all in one go.

 Average cost of electricity and gas: £30-£50 per month.

 You can help keep the costs down by calling at cheap rate - throughout the weekend or after 6.00pm during the week (including international calls).

 It may be worth buying a student bus pass covering your travel to and from University.
 Check the Xplore Dundee website for more offers/deals.